emm-aah/honest_hours/README.md

 I used the PEP8 validator to ensure the code was correct and it came up with no errors.

 ### Debugging

+1. A bug was found when the pay out row was appended to the page.
+The next time when the columns were added together there was an empty string that could not be converted to an integer.
+I added a zero here as it would not change.

 ## Credits